 Challenge yourself with a real college experience.
-Spend two weeks June 22 - July 3rd launching a company, taking fascinating classes with expert faculty, and prepping for college admissions.Apply Now
+Launch a new venture in 2 weeks (June 21 - July 2).
+Take a fascinating class with expert faculty, and prep for college admissions.Apply Now

 Our Students Come From NY, NJ, PA, MD, VA, FL, CA, DC, SC: